keras-team/keras-io/guides/md/keras_cv/classification_with_keras_cv.md

 ```
 </div>
-Awesome!
-Looks like the model correctly classified the image.
+Awesome - looks like the model correctly classified the image.

 # Train a Classifier from Scratch